European Mediscience Awards

 Charity

-A charity collection was held at the gala dinner and the total amount raised, which was split equally between our supported charities, bccs and Sunflower Relief, was:
+A charity collection will be held at the European Mediscience Awards 2025 and the total amount raised will be split equally between our two supported charities, BCCS and Young Lives vs Cancer.